ariflaksito/ariflaksito.github.io/index.md

 # Arif Laksito
 **Home** | **[Teaching](/teach)** | **[Research](/research)** | **[Publications](/publications)**

 Arif Laksito is a Faculty of Computer Science lecturer at Amikom University Yogyakarta.
-Arif is a PhD student in the Department of Computer Science at the University of Sheffield, beginning in September 2023, funded by LPDP through the BPI (Basiswa Pendidik Indonesia) program.
+Arif is a PhD student in the Department of Computer Science at the University of Sheffield, beginning in September 2023, funded by LPDP through the BPI (Beasiswa Pendidik Indonesia) program.
 He joined the [NLP Research group](https://www.sheffield.ac.uk/dcs/research/groups/natural-language-processing) under the supervision of [Mark Stevenson](https://www.sheffield.ac.uk/dcs/people/academic/mark-stevenson).
 Arif obtained a Bachelor's in Computer Science in 2006 and a Master's in Informatics in 2013 from Universitas Gadjah Mada and Universitas Amikom, respectively.

 ### ☎️  Detail Contact
 - Department of Computer Science, Regent Court (DCS)